Mende, Lozère: Renaissance

 In the 16th century, the main events were the Reformation and the Wars of Religion which resulted.
 On 21 July 1562, 4,000 Protestants got within the walls of the city.
 They destroyed the unprotected monuments and besieged the city by depriving it of water.
 They withdrew four days later, largely due to being given 2,000 ecus.
 This ransom ensured the city a few years of peace.

 During the St. Bartholomew's Day massacre, Baron Astorg de Peyre was murdered in the king's room: his widow then hired a young man, Matthieu Merle to avenge the death of her husband.
 From 1569 to 1576 he held with his troops the fortress of Grèzes where he gradually seized the north of Gévaudan.
 From 1577 he moved with his troops to Marvejols intending to seize Mende, although not ceasing his conquests to the north, he failed however in August 1578 at Saint-flour.
-The night of Christmas 1579, to enter the city, Merle's soldiers expected that the people of Mendes were at midnight mass.
+The night of Christmas 1579, to enter the city, Merle's soldiers waited until the people of Mendes were at midnight mass, and made their takeover of the city.
+According to one account, Merle's soldiers "seized the city by betrayal and massacred 400 priests or followers, most of them within the walls itself, of the cathedral."

 During his stay in Mende, Merle made further fortification to the city, not hesitating razing 120 homes to restore the ramparts.
 In February 1581, while he ruled all the Gévaudan, he enforced the threat he had made to the people.
 He had in fact asked them to deliver 4,000 ecus, a sum that the Mendois could not collect.
 He partially destroyed Mende Cathedral built by Pope Urban V. He saved a bell tower to avoid damaging the episcopal palace where his home was established.
 It was at this time that the Non Pareille was melted, the biggest bell in the world, to manufacture culverins and other cannonballs.
 The city was liberated on bail that year thanks to the intervention of the King of Navarre.

 The city liberated, a seneschal was created to ensure the peace.
 Response to the attack of Merle was organised in 1586 against the town of Marvejols, led by baron de Saint-Vidal.
 It was during this response that the Peyre fortress disappeared from the rock of Peyre.
 The seneschal took its place.
 The Tower of Auriac, today known as the Tower of Penitents, was built to accommodate one hundred soldiers.
 The seneschal gradually took precedence over the diocese, which called for the help of the Duke of Languedoc in 1597.
 It was after this episode that the Seneschal of Mende disappeared.